Maguire becomes most expensive defender with move to United

-MANCHESTER, England (AP) — Manchester United has made Harry Maguire the world’s most expensive defender after signing him from Leicester for around $100 million.
+MANCHESTER, England (AP) — Manchester United made Harry Maguire the world’s most expensive defender on Monday, signing him from Leicester for around $100 million.

-United said Monday that the 26-year-old center back signed a six-year contract with an option for a further season.
+United said the 26-year-old center back signed a six-year contract with an option for a further season.

 A person with knowledge of the deal said Friday that United had struck a deal with Leicester to pay 80 million pounds ($97 million) for Maguire.
 The person spoke on condition of anonymity because the financial details are not being disclosed.